laserpants/groundfork-js/README.md

 ##### Storage

 The device cache.
-The library contains a default backend using the browser's local storage object.
+The library contains a default backend, operating on the browser's local storage object.

 ##### Endpoint